mikail2004/DermiaAI/README.md

 # DermiaAI
 Dermia AI uses convolutional neural networks (CNNs) to classify images of 9 common skin conditions.
-Built with TensorFlow and Keras, the model leverages data augmentation and class balancing to improve performance on a small dataset of 2,078 images.
+Built with TensorFlow and Keras, the model leverages data augmentation and class balancing to improve performance on a small custom dataset of 2,078 images.
 This was accomplished using transfer learning with MobileNetV2.
 I have included the exported model `dermia_model.h5` and an accompanying set of files to utilize it for classification tasks (`evalModel.py` and `labels.txt`).

 ## Performance Metrics
 Model accuracy: 88%